What it does

 What the boss says: Clive Watson

-- In late March the company raised £22mln to strengthen its balance sheet after the coronavirus pandemic forced the closure of its pub estate
+- The company raised £22mln to strengthen its balance sheet after the coronavirus pandemic forced the closure of its pub estate

 - The group has reduced employee costs both at its head office and its pubs around the UK to save money amid the coronavirus pandemic